ckeith26/take_home/README.md

 ## What We're Looking For

-**No pressure!** We know this is a time-pressured challenge, and we're not expecting a perfect, production-ready system.
-Our goal is to understand how you approach problems and make decisions within realistic time constraints.
+**Take the time you need.** There’s no strict time limit — most people naturally spend around 3 hours, but what matters is that you end up with something you’re comfortable sharing.
+The most important thing is that the features work and are usable.
+The code doesn’t need to be production-ready, but it should be clear, reasonable, and not wildly over-engineered.
+We care most about seeing your ideas expressed in a way that feels coherent and practical.

 We love to see:

-* Clear thought process and systematic approach to tackling implementation challenges
+* A clear thought process and systematic approach to implementation challenges
-* Intentional balance between features and infrastructure with ruthless prioritization when time or knowledge is limited
+* Working, usable features that show a good balance between functionality and engineering
-* Proactive handling of edge cases and adherence to best practices
+* Thoughtful handling of edge cases and sensible application of best practices
-* Effective use of AI tools, documentation, and other resources to solve problems efficiently
+* Effective use of AI tools, documentation, and other resources to move quickly and smartly
-* Strong ability to autonomously understand and extend requirements from the examples provided
+* Ability to extend and interpret requirements beyond the bare minimum examples

-Remember: This is about understanding your development approach, not getting everything perfect.
-Focus on the MVP requirements and share your thoughts on what you'd improve for production use!
+Remember: this is about showcasing how you approach building something you can be proud of.
+Keep the features usable, the ideas clear, and the code grounded in good judgment.

 ## Tips